byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **Environ-mental Health** - An enchanted sensibility can be strategically cultivated to ***'Capitalize On The Use Of The Senses To Create Change'.***

-***Physical body is the placebo;*** the mind’s natural capacity to influence bodily functions and symptoms.
+***The Physical Body Is The Placebo;*** the mind’s natural capacity to influence bodily functions and symptoms.

-**Co-evolutionary ecosystems:** Re-establishing and encouraging healthy symbiotic connections with nature (Mother Earth) through sensory experiences; physical and biological interactions, movement, and hands-on activities.
+**Co-evolutionary ecosystems:** Re-establishing and encouraging healthy symbiotic connections with nature (Mother Earth) through sensory experiences; physical and biological interactions, movement, and hands-on meaningful activities.
 Allowing the brain, body and earth body to establish new, more productive patterns.

 ![Harvest](./vivariumGeorgeTownGallery/vivariumHarvest/vivariumLivingHarvest01Web.JPG)